duckfuss/uplearn-bot/README.md

 # Installation and usage:

-1. type into terminal:
+1. type into terminal to install selenium:
    ```
    pip3 install selenium
    ```
 3. download firefox: https://www.mozilla.org/en-GB/firefox/new/
+4. clone this repo
-4. run the file "uplearnAuto"
+5. run the file "uplearnAuto"
-5. you will be prompted in terminal to input your username and password
+6. you will be prompted in terminal to input your username and password